 How many times can you have a caesarean section?

-The consequences of a cesarean section for a child
+Consequences of caesarean section for a child

 In contact with

-According to statistics, every ninth baby in Russia is born with help.
-Despite the fact that the operation is considered simple and often practiced, the likelihood of complications increases more than 12 times.
+According to statistics, every ninth baby in Russia is born with the help.
+Despite the fact that the operation is considered simple and often practiced, the likelihood of complications increases by more than 12 times.

-Indications for elective caesarean section
+Indications for planned caesarean section

-• diabetes mellitus and Rh-conflict;
+• diabetes mellitus and Rh conflict;

-• detachment of the retina and myopia;
+• retinal detachment and myopia;

-• the presence of scars on the uterus, remaining;
+• the presence of scars on the uterus remaining;

 • at ;